 When I realized how I’d drifted, I repurposed my workouts and increased my intensity again.
 I used several resistance training methods to do it.
 With a change in diet, I dropped to below 4% body fat.

-Joe Cross, CPT, and founder of Cross Fitness in Minneapolis
+Joe Cross, C.P.T., founder of Cross Fitness in Minneapolis

 2. Remember to take time for recovery